brutusmcforce/hollywoodr/README.md

 Hollywoodifies your site for great justice.

-The script will check if user that is viewing the page is using an IP address that is suspected to be owned or used by RIAA, MPAA or such.
+The script will check if user viewing the page is using an IP address that is suspected to be owned or used by RIAA, MPAA or such.

 You can test the script by adding #iamabastard to the URL of the page where it is included.